 Purpose of Grants

 The Law School Admission Council, Inc. (“LSAC”) is committed to promoting access and equity in legal education and the legal profession.
-To pursue its mission to promote access and equity in legal education and the legal profession, LSAC is dedicated to issuing grants to Institutions (as defined hereinafter) for initiatives and projects that focus on and impact diversity in the law school pipeline.
+To pursue its mission, LSAC is dedicated to issuing grants to Institutions (as defined hereinafter) for initiatives and projects that focus on and impact diversity in the law school pipeline.
 The primary focus of LSAC’s DEI Pipeline Grant (the “Grant”) program is to assist minoritized candidates currently enrolled at community colleges, junior colleges, or undergraduate institutions that are underrepresented in the legal profession and that face historical, social, political, economic, and educational barriers that constrict them that are located in the United States of America or Canada (“Strategic Plan”).
 Each Grant application must be consistent with LSAC’s mission and Strategic Plan.

 LSAC will consider Grant proposals from Institutions for projects that: (i) center on the experiences and needs of minoritized prelaw students, (ii) encourage and empower minoritized students to pursue a legal education, and (iii) aim to increase the enrollment and success of minoritized students in law school.
 Each Institution may also submit a Grant proposal for research projects or other innovative initiatives that align with LSAC’s mission and Strategic Plan.
 LSAC will not consider any Grant proposals for any project or initiative that does not satisfy LSAC’s mission and Strategic Plan.

-The Grant is available to fund initiatives and projects for grantees that are affiliated with a nonprofit U.S. or Canadian postsecondary institution (individually, the “Institution” and, collectively, the “Institutions”).
+The Grant is available to fund initiatives and projects for US and Canadian nonprofits and/or institutions affiliated with U.S. or Canadian post-secondary institutions (individually, the “Institution” and, collectively, the “Institutions”).
 Any institution is eligible to obtain Grant funding from LSAC.
 Individuals may apply for Grant funding on behalf of their respective Institutions; however, individuals are not eligible for Grant funding in their capacity as individuals and the Grant will only be awarded to an Institution.
 Notwithstanding the foregoing, eligibility for Grant funding is not limited to Institutions that are “member” law schools of LSAC.

 Each Institution may only receive one Grant from LSAC during each “Fiscal Year.”
 For purposes of each Grant, the “Fiscal Year” shall be the time period that begins on July 1 and ends on June 30.
 Members of the LSAC Board of Trustees, the Diversity, Equity, and Inclusion Committee, its subcommittees, or workgroups, and persons who have been members of one or more of these bodies within one year of the Grant application deadline (individually, a “Group” and, collectively, the “Groups”) are not eligible to apply on behalf of any Institution that is considered to be their employer.
 If an individual belongs to any Group, and their respective Institution applies for a LSAC DEI Pipeline Grant, then such individual will not be able to participate in or observe the review process for the Institution’s Grant that occurs during the term of the Institution’s existing Grant.